mprice36/NIEM.github.io/training/iepd-developer/mapping/index.md

 {% include icon-list.html links=page.links %}

-{% include_relative some-more-content.md %}

 # Build and Validate an IEPD

-## Objective

-This topic will help you to do the following:
+An Information Exchange Package (IEP) contains Information Exchange Package Documentation (IEPD) that you need to generate and validate to ensure NIEM conformance:

-- Create a mapping document and map your exchange data elements to the NIEM data model.
+- a mapping document that matches your exchange data elements to the NIEM data model

-- Generate XML Schemas and other XML documents using NIEM tools.
+- XML schemas and other XML documents using NIEM tools
-- Validate XML Schemas to ensure NIEM Conformance.

-## IEPD Lifecycle
+## Mapping Document

-- Scenario Planning

-    During the Scenario Planning phase, you review background information related to your information exchange, assess resource impact, understand business context, and identify information exchange business scenarios.
-- Analyze Requirements

-    During the Analyze Requirements phase, the selected information exchange scenario is further elaborated to understand and document the business context and data requirements.
-- Map and Model

-    During the Map and Model phase, you create an exchange content model based on your information exchange requirements.
-The Exchange Content Model is then mapped to the NIEM data model.
-- Build and Validate (this module)

-    During the Build and Validate phase, you create a set of exchange-specific, NIEM-conformant XML schemas that implement the exchange content model created for the exchange.
-- Assemble and Document

-    During the Assemble and Document Phase, you prepare and package all related files for the IEPD into a single, self‐contained, self-documented, portable archive file.
-- Publish and Implement

-    During the last phase, the Publish and Implement phase, you implement the IEPD into production and publish the IEPD for search, discovery, and reuse.
+A document to identify how exchange data aligns to, or “maps,” and reuses NIEM data objects Referred to as a Component Mapping Template (CMT), Component Mapping Tool, Mapping spreadsheet, etc.
+Demonstrates how data objects within an exchange map to data objects in NIEM by recording the degree of similarity Aids the identification process of objects that are not currently within NIEM and are candidates for inclusion in an extension schema
+This document helps communicate the level of reuse in NIEM to business users/owners The mapping document is an effective tool for documenting how the NIEM data model was reused.
+A template is available for use on NIEM.gov.

 ## Define an Exchange Content Model